Here’s a tantalising prospect for any would-be treasure seekers out there – the mysterious story of the “El Dorado of the Seas”.

 In the late summer of 1641 both ships were making their way back to England from the West Indies, laden with valuables, when they were forced to call into the Spanish port of Cadiz.
 The Merchant Royal had begun leaking badly and needed urgent repairs before continuing her voyage to London.

-While in port, a Spanish ship, also moored there, caught fire just before she was due to carry treasure to convert into wages for Spain's 30,000 soldiers in Flanders.
-Seeing a chance to make some extra money for his vessel's owners, the Merchant Royal's Captain John Limbrey volunteered to take on the treasure and deliver it to Antwerp on his way home, for a healthy fee.
+While in port, a Spanish ship which was also moored there caught fire just before she was due to carry treasure to convert into wages for Spain’s 30,000 soldiers in Flanders.
+Seeing a chance to make some extra money for his vessel’s owners, the Merchant Royal’s Captain, John Limbrey, volunteered to take on the treasure and deliver it to Antwerp on his way home – for a healthy fee.

 His offer was accepted and when the Merchant Royal set out from Cadiz she was carrying at least 500 heavy bars of gold, 400 bars of Mexican silver, almost half-a-million pieces-of-eight and other coins, and as much again in fine jewellery and precious stones.

-Unfortunately her repairs had been hastily carried out and she was now carrying significantly more weight.
-She began taking on water again soon after leaving port and when heavy weather set in between Land's End and the Scilly Isles, the doomed ship began to sink.
+Unfortunately, her repairs had been hastily made and she was now carrying significantly more weight.
+She began taking on water again soon after leaving port and when heavy weather set in between Land’s End and the Scilly Isles, the doomed ship began to sink.
 Eighteen of her crew were drowned, but Captain Limbrey and 40 of his crew got away in boats and were rescued by the Dover Merchant, following behind.

 The ship, though, had gone to the seabed, together with her immense treasure and the fortunes of many merchants.
 Not surprisingly, there have been many attempts to locate the wreck and salvage the treasure, but so far they have all been unsuccessful.